Avoid Refund Failures & TDS Errors | Complete Guide to ITR Compliance

 FAQ 1.
 Is pre-validating a bank account on the e-filing portal mandatory to claim a refund?

-Yes, it is mandatory to pre-validate your bank account on the e-filing portal to claim a tax refund.
-This ensures that the bank account is active and owned by the taxpayer, which helps minimize errors and prevent fraud.
+The Income-tax Department mandates that taxpayers pre-validate their bank accounts on the e-filing portal to enable direct crediting of tax refunds.
+This step ensures that the account is active and owned by the taxpayer, minimising errors and fraud.

-Upon successful submission, a validation request will be sent to the bank or NPCI.
-Once validated, you can nominate this account to receive your tax refund.
+On successful submission, a request will be sent to the respective bank or NPCI for validation.
+Once validation is successful, a taxpayer can nominate the bank account for a refund.

 FAQ 2.
 ITR forms require details of the Legal Entity Identifier (LEI).
 What is it, and who needs to report it?

-The Legal Entity Identifier (LEI) is a 20-character alphanumeric code used to uniquely identify parties in financial transactions worldwide.
-It enhances the quality and accuracy of financial data reporting systems, aiding in better risk management.
+The Legal Entity Identifier (LEI) is a 20-character alpha-numeric code that uniquely identifies parties in financial transactions worldwide.
+It has been implemented to improve the quality and accuracy of financial data reporting systems for better risk management.

 FAQ 3.
 Can I claim the credit of tax deducted in advance on income that is taxable in subsequent years?